Learn About Magnesium in 5 Minutes

 Proper levels of magnesium consumption improve your bone density, but conversely, becoming deficient in this essential mineral can cause you to be more at risk of developing osteoporosis and suffering bone fractures.

-How long do you need to take magnesium for before experiencing its benefits if you’re deficient?
+How long do you need to take magnesium for before experiencing its benefits?

 Since magnesium is water-soluble, it’s generally possible to start experiencing reduction in deficiency symptoms almost immediately upon supplementation.
 In cases of severe deficiency, magnesium may be administered intravenously to facilitate rapid recovery.
 Most deficient patients experience full recovery within 30-60 days of magnesium supplementation.